loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 an environment of $v$.
 Variables are not explicitly destructed; they are consumed on use.

-In @id_function we show how we can use the aforementioned rules to give the typing proof for the identity function specialised to the type $A: known$ in #ln.
+In @id_function we show how we can use the typing rules to give the typing derivation for the identity function specialised to the type $A: known$ in #ln.

 #figure(
-  caption: [The typing proof for the identity function specialised to $A$ in #ln.], prooftree(
+  caption: [The typing derivation for the identity function specialised to $A$ in #ln.], prooftree(
     rule(
       $dot tack lambda^* x. "let" t,z = x; "call"^~ z(t) : *(A times.circle ~A)$,